At Reist, we take pride in each and every step of the process

-1) Selection of hybrids – All Popcorn Hybrids are Non-GMO and are chosen for eating qualities and popping expansion.
+All Popcorn Hybrids are Non-GMO and are chosen for eating and popping qualities.

 Growers are chosen for their use of modern equipment, farming techniques, and agronomic practices.

 Harvest begins only after the popcorn crop is dried to the optimum moisture.
 With machinery carefully adjusted, growers bring in the matured crop.

 Kernel moisture is extremely important in achieving maximum popping expansion.
 Popcorn is stored and conditioned in steel grain bins.
 Air is forced through the corn and monitored daily until the moisture is between 13.5% and 14.5%.

 Popcorn is conveyed to the machine where it is separated.

 - Precision sizing air-screen separator: Kernels are sized by a series of screens.
 High volume air removes fines and splits.